orangejuice/blog/data/activity/book-知中·幸会！鸠摩罗什-2019/record.en.md

 date: 2023-11-13 10:37:51+08:00
 douban:
   rating: 8.2
-  subtitle: Rowell / 2019 / CITIC Press
+  subtitle: Rowell / 2019 / Citic Press
 ---

-The Diamond Sutra has many translations, Kumarajiva's is known as 'mature interpretive translation', while Xuanzang's is known as 'mature literal translation'.
-The version we usually have access to is by Kumarajiva, which is beautifully written and simplified from the complexity.
+Among the many translations of the "Diamond Sutra", Kumārajīva's version is regarded as a “mature idiomatic translation,” while Xuanzang's is considered a “mature literal translation.”
+The version usually seen is by Kumārajīva, which is beautifully written and simplifies complexity.